Reminiscences on the TCK life – straight to your inbox.

-We learn many lessons from our TCK experiences, and God can use them to teach and grow us in biblical truths.
-The TCK Letters conveys these heartfelt experiences through words and delivers them to your inbox.
-Every month, you will receive a letter from one of our writers, in which they talk about the struggles and triumphs of the TCK life.
+We learn many lessons from our TCK experiences, and God can use them to teach and grow us.
+The TCK Letters convey these heartfelt experiences through words and deliver them to your inbox.
+Every month, you will receive a letter from one of our writers in which they talk about the struggles and triumphs of the TCK life.

 Defined by God, Not My Feelings

 I’m sure you’d agree with me that this last year has been tough for everyone in the world.
 Loneliness has affected all of us in some measure.
 It has been part of my life ever since I knew my family would move to another country.

 I was the strange girl going into church with her family, feeling out of place because I didn’t know anyone.
 I was the one who couldn’t maintain many friendships after moving to another country because the distance caused a chasm that changed normal interactions.
 I was the loud American girl sounding different from the people in my second home.
 I was the one who didn’t know where I belonged.